You must check the customer’s ID when an order contains age-restricted items. You’re required to do this even if the customer looks older than 18.

-It’s against the law to sell age-restricted products to anyone under the age of 18.
-It’s important to remember to check a customers age when delivering orders that contain age-restricted products as it is your responsibility to make sure that you don’t deliver age-restricted products to someone under 18.
+It’s against the law to sell age-restricted items to anyone under the age of 18.
+It’s your responsibility to make sure that you don’t deliver age-restricted items to anyone under 18.

 You must not:

-- Deliver the age-restricted products to the customer if you are suspicious that the ID produced is not genuine or if an ID could not be produced.
-When this happens call Rider Support and inform them – do not complete the order.
+- Deliver age-restricted items to a customer if you suspect that the ID shown is not genuine or if they refuse to show an ID.
+When this happens, contact Rider Support – don’t complete the order

 - Deliver alcohol to the customer if you believe they’re already drunk

-- Leave the age-restricted products anywhere except the delivery address, unless the customer does not provide proof that they are over 18 on request (in which case the alcohol should be disposed of responsibly)
+- Leave the age-restricted products anywhere except the delivery address.
+If the customer doesn’t provide proof that they’re over 18, the alcohol should be disposed of responsibly

 - European Union photocard driving licence